Dalian iron ore futures hit six-week high ahead of long weekend

-BEIJING, June 2 (Reuters) - Chinese iron ore futures logged on Thursday their fifth session of gains to scale over six-week highs, as steel mills replenish inventories ahead of holidays and ramp up production with the virus-hit economy recovering gradually.
+BEIJING/MANILA, June 2 (Reuters) - Chinese iron ore futures logged their fifth session of gains on Thursday to scale more than six-week highs, as steel mills replenished inventories ahead of holidays and ramped up production as the virus-hit economy gradually recovers.

-"Global (iron ore) shipments are relatively stable and the demand-side is improving," analysts with Galaxy Futures said.
+"Global (iron ore) shipments are relatively stable and the demand side is improving," analysts with commodities brokerage Galaxy Futures said.

-Galaxy Futures noted that steelmakers would suffer bigger losses if production gets suspended, hence, they are still churning out products and restocking iron ore inventories ahead of the holidays.
+Galaxy Futures said steelmakers would suffer bigger losses if production gets suspended, and are still churning out products and restocking iron ore inventories ahead of the holidays.

-Portside iron ore inventories in China fell to the lowest level in more than eight months in end-May, data from SteelHome consultancy showed.
-SH-TOT-IRONINV

-Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, jumped as much as 2.2% to 921 yuan ($137.40) a tonne, the highest since April 19.
+Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1 for September delivery surged 3.8% to 936 yuan ($140.19) a tonne at the close, the highest since April 19.

+On the Singapore Exchange, the most-active June iron ore contract SZZFM2 leaped 4.8% to $141.8 a tonne.

+However, the rise in iron ore prices could be limited, ANZ Research said in a note on Thursday.

-"End-consumption is the core to affect recent steel prices," SinoSteel Futures said in a note, adding that seasonal demand this year is worse in spring while rains and heat in summer could dent construction activities.
+"End-consumption is the core to affect recent steel prices," SinoSteel Futures said in a note, adding that seasonal demand this year was worse than usual in spring, while rains and heat in summer could dent construction activities.

 But China's decision to beef up measures to support its ailing economy and markets is expected to lift prices of industrial metals.

-Construction-used rebar SRBcv1 for October delivery stood at 4,694 yuan a tonne, flat from the previous session.
+Construction material rebar SRBcv1 for October delivery stood at 4,788 yuan a tonne, up 2% from the previous session.

-Hot-rolled coils SHHCcv1, used in cars and home appliances, edged up 0.1% to 4,803 yuan per tonne, and Shanghai stainless steel SHSScv1 increased 0.6% to 18,425 yuan a tonne.
+Hot-rolled coils SHHCcv1, used in cars and home appliances, advanced 1.8% to 4,879 yuan a tonne, while Shanghai stainless steel SHSScv1 increased 1% to 18,495 yuan a tonne.

 China's markets will be closed on June 3 for the Dragon Boat Festival.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Sherry Jacob-Phillips and Jan Harvey)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))